lfeutre/lcfg/README.md

 As of version 0.2.0, this project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your ``$PATH``.
 It no longer uses the old version of rebar.
-If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of lutil: 0.1.1.
+If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of lcfg: 0.1.1.

 ## Usage [&#x219F;](#contents)